Master of Urban and Regional Planning

 The application fee for U.S. Citizens or permanent residents is $75 (U.S.D.).
 The fee for international students is $90 (U.S.D.).
 The application fee is paid online, via credit card, before the application is submitted.

-Taubman College is able to provide support to a limited number of Master of Architecture applicants.
+Taubman College is able to provide support to a limited number of Master of Urban and Regional Planning applicants.
 We offer waivers of the required application fee, upon request, to U.S. citizens and Permanent Residents that fit one of the following criteria:

 - Teach for America (current volunteer or alumni)